vidita810/vidita810/README.md

 - 💬 Ask me about Agile Project Development.
 - 📫 How to reach me: [Linkedin - @vidita810](https://www.linkedin.com/in/vidita810/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I like to do doodling, checkout my Instagram [Instagram - @vidi.doodles] (https://www.instagram.com/vidi.doodles/)and I also share some interesting quotes on [Threads @gulabjaambu] (https://www.threads.net/@gulabjaambu).
+- ⚡ Fun fact: I like to do doodling, checkout my Instagram [Instagram - @vidi.doodles] (https://www.instagram.com/vidi.doodles/) and I also share some interesting quotes on [Threads @gulabjaambu] (https://www.threads.net/@gulabjaambu).

 **Languages and Tools:**